murphycj/AGFusion/README.md

 ### Input from fusion-finding algorithms

 You can provide as input output files from fusion-finding algorithms.
-Currently available algorithms are: FusionCatcher, TopHat-Fusion, STAR-Fusion, FusionMap, EricScript and FusionHunter.
+Currently supported algorithms are:

+* FusionCatcher
+* TopHat-Fusion
+* STAR-Fusion
+* FusionMap
+* EricScript
+* FusionHunter

 Below is an example for FusionCatcher.

 ```